-Master of Science in Business Administration Concentration in Finance
+Master of Science in Finance

 Overview of the M.S.
 Program

-Applying to the M.S.B.A.
-Program in Finance
+Applying to the MS Finance Program

-Well-qualified undergraduate students who are in their final year of the BBA program in the Fogelman College may benefit from the Accelerated BBA/MSBA Finance program.
-Interested students must make an appointment with the MSBA Finance program coordinator prior to registering for their final semester of undergraduate work.
+Well-qualified undergraduate students who are in their final year of the BBA program in the Fogelman College may benefit from the Accelerated BBA/MS Finance program.
+Interested students must make an appointment with the MS Finance program coordinator prior to registering for their final semester of undergraduate work.
 These students must hold an undergraduate GPA of 3.25 or above.
 Once accepted in the accelerated program, students may register for up to 9 hours of graduate courses that may count for both undergraduate and graduate credit.
-As a result, students would be able to earn the MSBA Finance degree with only 24 hours beyond the BBA degree.
+As a result, students would be able to earn the MS Finance degree with only 24 hours beyond the BBA degree.
 Another benefit of the accelerated program is that prospective graduate students can avoid the GRE/GMAT requirement.

 The college requires an evaluation of transcripts by WES for students who are applying for a graduate degree program in the Fogelman College who earned their last degree at a university outside of the USA.

 Program Objectives and Admission

 Program objectives are: (1) an understanding of the general context of business in society and a foundation knowledge of the essential business functions; (2) acquisition of an advanced level of knowledge of a specialized business discipline; (3) ability to make significant professional contributions within a functional area of business; and (4) ability to compete effectively for professional positions in the private or public sectors.